 There is virtually no personality defect that conservatives accused Obama of possessing that Trump himself does not actually possess.

-This is the reason why Trump's base numbers don't go down.
-As long as he remains racist, they'll abide anything.
+This is the reason why Trump's numbers won't go below what they're at now: mid-30s.
+As long as he remains racist, his supporters will abide anything.
 Even treason.

 Rebuttal of the Day